-Finally, we test if changes in survival and EFA content of the harpacticoid copepod Microarthridion littorale, the dominant diatom grazer at the study site, are related to atrazine and copper effects on the quality of its diatom diet.
-Harpacticoid copepods are among the main consumers of benthic diatoms and incorporate large amounts of EFAs from their algal diet, making them key players in the energy transfer from primary producers to higher trophic levels (Alheit and Scheibel 1982, De Troch et al. 1998, Nanton and Castell 1998, Buffan-Dubau and Carman 2000, Andersen et al. 2005).
+Harpacticoid copepods are among the main consumers of benthic diatoms and incorporate large amounts of EFAs from their algal diet, making them key players in the energy transfer from primary producers to higher trophic levels (Alheit and Scheibel 1982, Buffan-Dubau and Carman 2000, Andersen et al. 2005).
 Therefore, any potential change in grazer EFA content, due to context-dependent stress effects on diatom diet quality or due to selective effects leading to dominance of diatoms with high or low lipid content, could impact the energy flow in intertidal systems.
+Therefore, we test if changes in survival and EFA content of the harpacticoid copepod Microarthridion littorale, the dominant diatom grazer at the study site, are related to atrazine and copper effects on the quality of its diatom diet.
+Next to its dominance in the study area, this harpacticoid copepod is an efficient grazer on epipelic diatoms forming a biofilm on the intertidal sediment in the study site and is relatively easy to manipulate in lab experiments (e.g. De Troch et al. 2012b).
+Atrazine is a herbicide which binds to the plastoquinone binding protein of photosystem II, causing the disruption of photosynthetic electron flow (Legrand et al. 2003, Knauert 2008) and thus the growth and photosynthesis aquatic primary producers, such as microalgae (Pennington et al. 2001, Larras et al. 2016).
+Atrazine is commonly not acutely toxic to aquatic consumers, but has adverse chronic effects on consumers due to food limitation, hormonal disruption and reduced reproduction, although these reproductive and hormonal effects are not consistently observed (e.g. Hayes et al. 2011).
+Despite its Europe-wide ban in 2001, atrazine is still a common pollutant European estuaries (Noppe et al. 2007) and remains one of the most-used pesticide worldwide (Benbrook 2016).
+In contrast to organic pesticides, heavy metals occur naturally in the environment, and several of them are essential for organism physiology (Hänsch and Mendel 2009).
+This is the case for copper which is involved in several metabolic pathways in microalgae, as an essential micronutrient and component of proteins and enzymes (Hänsch and Mendel 2009).
+However, copper concentrations above the required levels are toxic to marine organisms at all trophic levels (e.g. Real et al. 2003, Manimaran et al. 2012).
+As copper enters coastal environments through river run-off, it affects both primary producers and consumers through the formation of reactive oxygen species (ROS) which can lead to cell death by damaging cell membranes and nucleic acids (e.g. Rhee et al. 2013).
+Copper also affects marine primary consumers by inhibiting membrane transport proteins (Bianchini et al. 2004) and by limiting the quantity of their algal diet (Pinho et al. 2007).

 Methods

 Experimental organisms & culture conditions.
 The harpacticoid copepod Microarthridion littorale (family Tachidiidae) was collected from intertidal mud at the polyhaline Paulina site in the Westerschelde estuary (SW Netherlands, 51° 21’N, 3°43’E), where it represented the dominant grazer (~ 90% of all harpacticoid individuals).
 M. littorale specimens were extracted alive from the sediment using a mixed technique of sediment decantation and extraction via white light attraction.
 Adult specimens were randomly collected with a glass pasteur pipette using a Wild M5 binocular.
-Copepods were washed 3 times over a 38 µm sieve and placed in glass jars with filtered and autoclaved natural seawater overnight in order to empty their intestines prior to the start of the experiment.
+Copepods were washed 3 times over a 38 µm sieve and placed in glass jars with filtered and autoclaved natural seawater (salinity: 32±1) overnight in order to empty their intestines prior to the start of the experiment.